 So what items are worth snatching up this Labor Day weekend?
 Here are our picks for the best things to buy at Labor Day sales.

-Now is a great time to start looking at older models of appliances.
-To gear up for end of the year, retailers are going to stock up on newer models and will drop prices of older models to clear stock.
-There is really no reason to buy the newest and fanciest model, if an older or less flashy model is available for less, there's not much of a reason to pay more for something that will be dated next year anyway.
+Now is a great time to start looking at older appliance models.
+To gear up for end of the year, retailers are stocking up on new merchandise and dropping the prices of older models to clear stock.
+If an older model is available for less, there's not much of a reason to pay more for something that will be dated next year anyway.

-While we don't yet offer automobile deals on Brad's Deals, this is a great time to look if you're in the market for a new one.
-It has become known that Labor Day car sales are a great time to buy new cars.
-Again, car lots will be itching to get old models off the lot to make room for the newer, flashier versions.
-If you're willing to buy a 2011 model, rather than the new 2012, Labor Day weekend is a great time to look.
+OK, so we don't yet offer deals on cars here at Brad's Deals, but don't let that deter you if you're looking for a new set of wheels.
+Labor Day sales are an excellent time to buy a new car, as dealerships are itching to get old models off the lot to make room for the newer, flashier versions.
+If you're willing to opt for an older model, you can save big over Labor Day weekend.

-Our final tip for navigating the waters of this weekend's sales is to always keep retail calendars in mind when checking Labor Day ads and making large purchases.
-Off-season is a great time to buy most items.
-For example, stores are going to star thinking about making room for holiday items (yes, this early!) and will want to get rid of summer items.
-Think you might need a new lawn mower next year?
-Get it now for a better deal instead of waiting until you need it- you'll be more likely to pay retail price if it's an emergency.
+Our final tip for navigating the waters of this weekend's sales is to always keep retail calendars in mind when checking Labor Day ads (and making large purchases in general).
+The off-season is a great time to buy pretty much everything.
+For example, stores are going to start making room for holiday items (yes, even this early!) and will want to get rid of summer items.
+If you think you might need a new lawn mower next year, get it now for a better deal instead of waiting until you need it; you'll be more likely to pay retail price if it's an emergency.

 Will you be shopping this weekend's Labor Day sales?
 Let us know in the comments!